Key takeaways

 How to Check Your Address in 30 Seconds, Free

-We built the save office address checker to cover the gap left by the retired USPS lookup.
-It runs the same USPS-certified CMRA and RDI check, combines them with deliverability and building-type data, and gives the result a plain-English grade from A to F with a breakdown for banks, LLC filings, the IRS, and privacy.
+We built the save office address checker to cover the gap left by the retired USPS Web Tools API.
+It runs the same CASS-certified CMRA and RDI check, combines them with deliverability and building-type data, and gives the result a plain-English grade from A to F with a breakdown for banks, LLC filings, the IRS, and privacy.
 No signup, no payment, no stored address data.

 Paste any US street address at the save office address checker.
-Within a few seconds the tool returns the CMRA status, the residential or commercial classification, a grade from A to F, and a field-by-field read on whether it will clear bank onboarding, work as an LLC principal address, and pass IRS filing requirements.
-Solo founders have been using the same tool to pre-screen addresses before applying to Mercury or filing with the Secretary of State.
+Within a few seconds, the tool returns the CMRA status, the residential or commercial classification, a grade from A to F, and a field-by-field read on whether it will clear bank onboarding, work as an LLC principal address, and pass IRS filing requirements.

 Beyond the CMRA Flag: Where Address Classification Keeps Showing Up